neumino/neumino.github.io/movies.md

-### Night School
+### Private Life
-*Released on 2018-09-27, vote average 5.7*
+*Released on 2018-10-05, vote average 8*

-Teddy Walker is a successful salesman whose life takes an unexpected turn when he accidentally blows up his place of employment.
-Forced to attend night school to get his GED, Teddy soon finds himself dealing with a group of misfit students, his former high school nemesis and a feisty teacher who doesn&#39;t think he&#39;s too bright.
+Richard and Rachel, a couple in the throes of infertility, try to maintain their marriage as they descend deeper and deeper into the insular world of assisted reproduction and domestic adoption.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/t9QtXGirWf0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/J1orjA9Z8g4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>